Writing HOOPS Stream Files

 The function HStreamFileToolkit::SetNumParameterBits allows the developer to control the number of bits of precision for each vertex.
 The default is 24 per component.

-• Connectivity compression - This compresses ‘shell’ connectivity information.
+This compresses ‘shell’ connectivity information.
 This compression technique can provide compelling reductions in files sizes for datasets that contain many ‘shell’ primitives, but can also be a computationally intensive algorithm depending on the size of individual shells.
 Developers will need to decide for themselves whether the reduced file size is worth the extra computation time.

 Additionally, depending on the topology of the shell, the algorithm may provide limited compression benefit or have to ‘punt’ after performing substantial work, thereby providing little to no additional file size reduction in exchange for extra computation time.
 Therefore, developers should do some experimentation with their specific class of datasets to see if the option is buying them any reduction in file size.
 If files sizes for typical files are the same both with and without the option set, then this compression option should be disabled when exporting an HSF file.
-Some specific examples of when the algorithm will punt or perform poorly are shells that contain many backwards faces (which also impact rendering performance and should generally be avoided anyway!), or contain certain complex combinations of ‘handles’ ( a teapot or a torus each have one handle) and holes (i.e. a flat plate that has a hole in the middle).
+Some specific examples of when the algorithm will punt or perform poorly are shells that contain many backwards faces (which also impact rendering performance and should generally be avoided anyway!), or contain certain complex combinations of ‘handles’ (a teapot or a torus each have one handle) and holes (for example, a flat plate that has a hole in the middle).
 In general, the connectivity compression algorithm will perform well with most of these cases, but developers should still take some time to investigate the [extra export time vs. file-size reduction] of their datasets with and without this option enabled.

 Connectivity compression is OFF by default and needs to be manually enabled by setting the #TK_Connectivity_Compression bit in the flags parameter.